Teoscar Hernández Player Props: Mariners vs. Twins

 Teoscar Hernández At The Plate

-- Hernandez has had an RBI in 34 games this year (37.0%), including 14 multi-RBI outings (15.2%).
-He has also driven in three or more of his team's runs in one contest.
+- Hernandez has picked up an RBI in 36.6% of his games this year, with two or more RBI in 15.1% of his games.
+He has also produced three or more runs in one contest.

-- He has scored a run in 34 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.